 - Operating Systems: Windows Vista, 7, or 8.

-- I’m trying to create the backup folder in C:\Documents and Setting[username]…
+- I’m trying to create the backup folder in C:\Documents and Settings [username]…

-- Restore failed when restoring a backup created by using a Winzip program.
+- Restore failed when restoring a backup created by using a WinZip program.

-- I try to create a backup and click on OK freezes Sage 50 and nothing happens
+- I try to create a backup and click on OK, freezes Sage 50, and nothing happens

-- When I do backup, the Sage 50 Backup screen closes after a few seconds.
+- When I do a backup, the Sage 50 Backup screen closes after a few seconds.
 The program is still open.
 There is no error.

-Causes of Sage 50 Backup Failure
+What are the Causes of Sage 50 Backup Failure or Unsuccessful?

 - As backups are stored in the SAJ, each consecutive backup will include the previous backup, resulting in exponentially larger backups.

-- There is data on the server and Connection Manager has stopped on the workstation.
+- There is data on the server, and Connection Manager has stopped on the workstation.

 Solution 1: A USB flash drive is used to back up the file

-- On the Sage 50 backup window.
+- Open Sage 50 and initiate the backup process.

 Solution 2: The backup cannot be made because the user doesn’t have the proper privileges